GoogleCloudPlatform/pgadapter/docs/open_telemetry.md

    session.
 2. `execute` / `analyze` / `execute_batch`: PGAdapter will translate the incoming messages into
    `execute`, `analyze`, and `execute_batch` actions on Cloud Spanner.
-One span of `query_protocol_handler` normally consists of one of these actions.
+One span of `query_protocol_handler` normally consists of one or more of these actions.
 3. `execute_on_spanner`: This span contains the time when PGAdapter hands off the execution of a statement to the Cloud Spanner Java client, and is roughly identical to the end-to-end execution of the statement.
-Note that an `execute_on_spanner` span inside a `execute_batch` span only buffers the statement client-side.
-The actual RPC execution time is recorded in the `execute_batch` span.
+4. `execute_batch`: This span indicates a batch of DML or DDL statements that are being received and buffered by PGAdapter.
+The statements will be sent as one batch to Cloud Spanner for execution.
+The actual execution of the batch is recorded in the `execute_batch_on_spanner` span.
+5. `send_result_set`: This span is only recorded for queries that send rows back to the client.
+It shows the time that it took for PGAdapter to receive all rows from Cloud Spanner and send these to the client.
+This span will be longer for queries that return a large number of rows.
+The time it takes to send the results to the client also depends on how quickly the client application can consume the rows that are being sent, and on the network speed between PGAdapter and Cloud Spanner.

 ### Examples